 With world translation and the documentation maintains, L&H can help you to work in all market around the globe.
-Our technology and people of the summit - lign offs permit you to communicate with the employees and the customers where.
+Our technology and people of the summit-line allow you to communicate where with the employees and the customers.

 Machine Translation: Systran's Web-Based Translator